-- 1. Mobile apps – The future of insurance
+- 1. Insurance mobile apps – The future

-- 2. The five types of insurance apps and the general features to include
+- 2. The five types of insurance mobile apps and the general features to include

 - 3. How can insurance businesses build an outstanding app solution?